About our Athletic Training Program

 MSAT Program at a Glance

-1. Native undergraduate students accepted to the athletic traininng program will pay undergraduate tuition for a total of four years even though the fourth year is all graduate classes.
-The fifth year tuition will be at the graduate rate as the student will be classified as a graduate student because they will earn a Bachelor's in Athletic Training Studies after their fourth year.
+- Native undergraduate students accepted to the athletic training program will pay undergraduate tuition for a total of four years even though the fourth year is all graduate classes.
+The fifth-year tuition will be at the graduate rate, as the student will be classified as a graduate student because they will earn a Bachelor's in Athletic Training Studies after their fourth year.
 This is an advantage because many other athletic training programs require students to pay two calendar years of graduate tuition.
-This does not apply to students that have obtained a Bachelor's degree from an institution other than Rowan University.
+This advantage does not apply to students that have obtained a bachelor’s degree prior to applying to the athletic training program.

-3. The Pre-Athletic Training curriculum is specifically designed to prepare the student for success within the Professional Athletic Training Program.
-These Pre-Athletic Training curriculum’s major courses will introduce foundational knowledge that will be pertinent for the AT Program.
+- The Pre-Athletic Training curriculum is specifically designed to prepare the student for success within the Professional Athletic Training Program.
+These Pre-Athletic Training curriculum’s major courses will introduce foundational knowledge that will be pertinent for successful completion of the AT Program.

 The athletic training program aspires to be a leader in student-centered athletic training higher education and recognized regionally and nationwide as one of the best among its peers.
 We aim to provide model preparation for continuing professional practice and scholarship in the athletic training profession.
 We are committed to creating experiences and opportunities to prepare our students to be successful in any athletic training setting for which they choose to pursue a career.